 The Riviera Maya is known for its beautiful beaches (which are no doubt amazing!) but visiting a cenote is an activity that really allows you to experience the natural beauty of the Yucatan peninsula.
 Cenotes were once revered by the Mayans as a way to communicate with the gods so experiencing a cenote is truly a unique way to connect with the more ancient culture of the region.

-In my opinion, visiting a cenote is one of the best things to do in Playa del Carmen and I’ve found that cenotes are a great option for a cloudy day, the perfect way to cool off, or even when there is a large amount of seaweed on the beaches.
+In my opinion, visiting a cenote is one of the best things to do in Mexico and I’ve found that cenotes are a great option for a cloudy day, the perfect way to cool off, or even when there is a large amount of seaweed on the beaches.

 What to expect when visiting a cenote